Vacherin, the popular French Ice Cream Cake is a celebratory dessert (gluten free). Just add a tub of sorbet, meringue and whipped cream.

 Instructions

-- Take an 18cm cake ring and trace the circle on to parchment paper as a guide for the spiral.
-Preheat the oven to 130°C/110°C fan/250°F/Gas ½
+- Trace the cake ring circle on to parchment paper as a guide for the spiral and turn the paper upside down so you can still see it.
+Preheat the oven to 130°C/250°F (110°C fan/Gas ½).

-- Using ice cream that's a little soft for ease of use, place the cake ring on to a rimmed baking sheet and spread the ice cream into an even layer.
+- Using ice cream that's a little soft (for ease of use), place the cake ring on to a rimmed baking sheet and spread the ice cream into an even layer.
 Place in the freezer for 30 minutes.
 Then repeat the process by topping with the sorbet.
 Freeze for another 30 minutes.

 Chantilly Cream and Preparation

-- It needs quick work during this stage so that the ice cream doesn't melt.
-Remove the ice cream mould, placing the meringue spiral underneath.
-Spread a third of the cream all around the surface and stick on the meringue kisses around the sides, sticking on a little extra cream for each meringue.
-Finish off the rest of the cream by piping it out in a circle around the edges.
+- It needs quick work during this stage so that the ice cream doesn't melt.Place the meringue spiral on a serving plate then un-mould the ice cream/sorbet cake on top.
+Spread over a third of the cream all over the surface and stick on the meringue kisses around the sides, sticking on a little extra cream for each meringue.
+Finish off the rest of the cream by piping it out in a circle around the edges - use your decor imagination here!
 Either serve immediately or freeze for at least another 30 minutes until ready to serve.
-Decorate as desired with pistachios, flaked almonds, raspberries and icing sugar.

 June Stobie